Updated: Jul 31

 According to the Washington Post, Trump International Escorts, which has since changed its name to 'Mystique Companions' after a cease and desist order was received from the real Trump Organization, had nothing whatever to do with Donald Trump.

 The actual stakeholders in the various Trump enterprises are often shrouded in mystery and make easy targets for 'Fake News.'
 Nonetheless, the President's involvement with the late Jeffery Epstein is quite clear, despite having now conveniently distanced himself from his one-time friend.

 “I’ve known Jeff for 15 years.
 Terrific guy,” Mr. Trump told New York magazine in 2002.
 “He’s a lot of fun to be with.
 It is even said that he likes beautiful women as much as I do, and many of them are on the younger side.”

-Now go on, MAGAts and Twitter trolls.
+Okay, @MeToo enthusiasts, MAGAts and Twitter trolls.
 Unleash your shit-storm of abuse on me.
-But it won’t change the fact that Americans are fundamentally uninterested in truth, justice, and a better society, while focusing instead on the lurid sex lives of the very people who are dismantling their democracy, disposing of a cherished value system, and poisoning the well.
+Call me a despicable misogynist.
+But it won’t change the fact that Americans are fundamentally uninterested in truth, justice, and a better society, while fatally distracted by the lurid sex lives of the Uber-rich who are dismantling their democracy, disposing of a cherished value system, and poisoning the well.

 Readers' comments and criticisms are welcome.
 Please visit my website at www.francescorizzuto.com to download sample chapters from my novels and short story collections.